 What Price for your Soul?

-Cleveland Artists talk about how they value their work
+Cleveland Artists talk about how they put a price on their work

 State Representative Sandra Williams was taking a tour of Zygote Press, when–having looked at the machines and talked about outreach programs–she was comfortable enough to ask a very basic, honest question.